-1 Factors in the abolition of slavery and the slave trade Slave Rebellions The Maroons - escaped slaves who ran away from their plantations into the mountains There were 2 wars and the Maroons were cheated out of their peace agreement, arrested and transported out of Jamaica Haitian Revolution - most successful slave rebellion.
+- 1 Factors in the abolition of slavery and the slave trade Slave Rebellions The Maroons - escaped slaves who ran away from their plantations into the mountains There were 2 wars and the Maroons were cheated out of their peace agreement, arrested and transported out of Jamaica Nat Turner's - Organised an uprising which resulted in the murder of the plantation owner and his family and the murder of 51 other white people.
+Turner was arrested, convicted and hanged along with 16 of his followers.
+This resulted in harsher laws against slaves.
+Haitian Revolution - most successful slave rebellion.
 Resulted in the foundation of Haiti.
 The slaves rebelled killing tho usands of whites and burning down sugar plantations.
 The slaves succeeded and declared their independence in 1804.
-Sugar Boycotts - After Parliament rejected the abolition bill in 1791, abolitionists took action by sidestepping Parliament entirely and calling for a boycott on Britain's largest import, slave-grown sugar An anti-sugar pamphlet by William Fox published in 1791 sold 70,000 copies in four months - by 1792, 400,000 people in Britain were boycotting sugar - The boycott spread rapidly until by 1794 it is estimated that well over 300,000 families had joined - Grocers reported that demand had fallen by a third Economy - Less people were buying slave-grown sugar from the West Indies because they were able to get cheaper and more ethical sugar from countries such as Cuba and Brazil.
-This led to the plantation owners in the West Indies losing business. - It became clear to the plantation owners that it was actually cheaper to employ ex-slaves as waged labourers than to own slaves who had to be housed and fed.
-With a smaller market for their cargoes there was less profit for the traders in the West Indies.
-Abolitionists Granville Sharp- set up the Abolition Committee in 1787 to encourage the government to abolish slavery.
+Sugar Boycotts tion by sidestepping Parliament entirely and calling for a boycott on Britain's largest in copies in four months - by 1792, 400,000 people in Britain were boycotting sugar 300,000 families had joined nport, slave-grown sugar.
+Economy business. se they were able to get cheaper and more ethical sugar from countries such as Cuba employ ex-slaves as waged labourers than to own slaves who had to be housed and fe Abolitionists Granville Sharp- set up the Abolition Committee in 1787 to encourage the government to abolish slavery.
 Defended black enslaved people such as Jonathan Strong.
 William Wilberforce- abolitionists' representative in parliament.
 Wilberforce introduced the abolition bill every year between 1790 and 1806, but they kept being defeated.
 Succeeded- 1807 Abolition of Slavery Thomas Clarkson- helped to start the Committee for the Abolition of the African Slave Trade in 1787.

-J. How did developments in transport improve people's lives in Britain?
+J. How did developments in transpo t improve people's lives in Britain?
 Canals Railways People knew that it was far easier to transport goods over water than it was over land A horse could pull a barge with ten times more weight on than if the horse was pulling a cart - fewer horses pulling more goods = profitable Francis Egerton the Duke of Bridgewater had seen how effective canals were for transporting raw materials so he decided to link some coal mines that he owned in Worsley by a canal to the city of Manchester where the coal was used for iron and ship making (The Bridgewater Canal).
 Made it easier to transport coal to Manchester - the price of coal in the city halved and the Duke of Bridgewater made huge amounts of money - this inspired others to want to build canals.
 Trains were a cheaper, more efficient and more effective way of travelling than canals - could travel at 15 miles an hour which was far faster than the couple of miles an hour a horse could walk carrying a barge Trains could carry 50 tonnes of goods - far more than a horse could pull on a barge Trains could be used to carry passengers and up to 600 passengers would be carried on it every journey - people could go to places that they would have never been able to before It allowed fresh dairy and agricultural produce from rural areas to be delivered to towns and cities Trains were a financial success and people suddenly realised that railways could provide huge profits - investors spend huge amounts of money on railways.